FelixP91/C_terminal_domain_analyzer/README.md

 # C_terminal_domain_analyzer

+<p style="text-align: justify;">Bacterial tyrosinases feature a type III copper center in their active domain and
-<p style="text-align: justify;">Bacterial tyrosinases are often expressed in a latent, enzymatically inactive state.
+are often expressed in a latent, enzymatically inactive state.
 This latency is caused by a specialized domain which is located at the C-terminal end of the enzyme and is, therefore, called "C-terminal domain".
 While all characterized tyrosinases from plants, fungi, and metazoa feature a